nuxt-community/nuxtent-module/docs/content/Configuration.md

 Nuxtent converts all your content files `json` so that they can be used flexibly within Nuxt pages.

 There are two places where you can configure how your content is parsed and compiled: inside the `nuxtent.config.js` file or under the `nuxtent` property inside `nuxt.config.js`.
-For complex configurations, the preferred approach is placing the configuration under it's own file.
+For complex configurations, the preferred approach is placing the configuration under its own file.

 # Content Options